-If, behind the scenes, a new Abbey Theater management is working toward a bright new future for the institution, onstage its artists are holding stubbornly onto the past -- to their peril.
+If, behind the scenes, a new Abbey Theater management is working toward a bright new future for the institution, onstage its artists are holding stubbornly onto the past — to their peril.
 The new regime’s first mainstage production, “Homeland,” saw Paul Mercier belaboring a story of today’s Ireland with references to ancient Celtic myth.
 Now Conall Morrison attempts comment on the current situation in Iraq via a 25-century-old mystical tragedy.
 It is not inherently a bad idea to reference religious fundamentalism and a clash of cultures via Euripides’ “The Bacchae” — the play, after all, is a treatment of these themes, among others.
 But Morrison’s tactics are so literal as to shut down the text and the contemporary metaphor’s abilities to speak to and through each other.

 In Euripides’ text, the reign of Theban leader Pentheus is challenged when his cousin, Dionysus, returns to the city seeking vengeance against those who deny his half-god, half-mortal lineage.
 Here, Morrison has Robert O’Mahoney play Pentheus as the swaggering, tyrannical leader of American forces in Iraq, complete with full dress Army uniform, American accent and a close-cropped salt-and-pepper haircut that gives him an unmistakable likeness to George W. Bush.

 But it makes no textual sense to make Pentheus American, as it strips him of any legitimate claim on the city; the logical contemporary parallel for Pentheus would be an Islamic extremist ruler.

 Here, however, it is Dionysus who becomes a vague, broad reference for the East: Attractive young olive-skinned thesp Christopher Simpson is costumed in dreadlocks and harem pants, speaks in a broadly Middle Eastern accent and moves sinuously around the stage.